privatezero/Resume/README.md

 * Writing an open-source solution for robust signal monitoring of audio digitization

-UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __ARCHIVAL AND DIGITAL MEDIA TECHNICIAN__
+UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __DIGITAL AND ARCHIVAL MEDIA TECHNICIAN__

 Seattle, WA -- 09/2015-07/2016